Welcome to Perceptive Solutions - PLLC

 Get accessible and individualized mental healthcare in-person or online from the comfort of your home.

-My name is Dr. Sybil McLean and I am a Clinical Social Worker providing mental health services to children, adolescents, and adults across Washington State.
-As a mental health professional, I offer both online and in-person individual and family therapy.
+Welcome!
+My name is Dr. Sybil McLean and I offer both online and in-person individual and family therapy to children, adolescents, and adults across Washington State.
 My approach to working with people is to provide what is known as unconditional positive regard.
 It means that in my presence, you are accepted and supported no matter what you bring to session.
 I am culturally affirming, neurodivergent affirming, and queer affirming in my work.
-I consider myself to be trauma-informed and person-centered, which allows me to focus on what works best for an individual versus what works best for most people with similar struggles or for people in general.
-Click the button below to learn more about me and my approach to my work.
+I am a Certified Trauma Professional (CTP) and therefore am trauma-informed in my approach but I also consider myself to be person-centered, which allows me to focus on what works best for an individual versus what works best for most people with similar struggles or for people in general.
+Click the button below to learn more about me and my approach to my work!

 Appointments In-Person & Online